Peter Conder: Post-war

 From 1947 Conder was warden at Skokholm Bird Observatory with the West Wales Field Society.
 Conder set high standards of research and observation, not only for birds, but for the whole range of island wildlife.
 He studied the northern wheatear.

 RSPB years

 In 1954 he became assistant secretary of the Royal Society for the Protection of Birds (RSPB), responsible for acquisition and management of nature reserves, research, prosecutions, monitoring oil pollution and pesticides, and the protection of rare birds including of the ospreys at Loch Garten, Strathspey.

 Conder became the Director of the RSPB in 1963, Conder appointed specialist staff to deal with nature reserves, research, education, publications, film and financial administration.
 The membership rose from 20,000 to 200,000.
 Conservation achievements included the RSPB's contribution to the successful campaign to stop the use of organochlorine pesticides, ospreys had become established once more as a breeding species in Britain, the society's list of nature reserves was added to each year and the realisation of the significance of research to successful nature conservation, an applied science, was beginning to be taken seriously by government.
+He served on the Secretary of State for Home Affairs Advisory Committee on Protection of Birds Act.
+Travelling extensively, he represented the RSPB overseas at international conferences advising and assisting.